raspberrypilearning/your-codeclub-story/en/step_2.md

 Open your chosen text editor.

-Find your operating system below to see how to open a plain text editor on your computer:
+Check the instructions below to see how to open a plain text editor on your operating system:

 --- collapse ---
 ---